TheonlyIcebear/Anarchy-Spammer/README.md

 Coded by `Ice Bear#8828` and a special thanks to `krti *#8082` For helping me code it.

-Originally I was gonna make this paid but then I realized how overpriced these mfers are
+Originally I was gonna make this paid but then I realized how overpriced these tools are